garden-io/garden/docs/using-garden/actions.md

 ### Action types

 Each [`kind`](#action-kinds) of action must have a _type_.
 Different action _types_ behave in different ways.
-For example, the `container` type of the `Build` action corresponds to a Docker image, either built from a local `Dockerfile` or pulled from a remote repository.

-You use the `garden build` command to execute your `Build` actions.

 Garden is pluggable and features a number of action types.
 You can find all of them and their full reference documentation [here](../reference/action-types/README.md), but we'll provide a high-level overview of the most commonly